CraigChaus/FindYourWayIn/docs/markdown/project-docs/future-advice.md

 This section gives advice based on testing done by Smart Solution Students which was conducted on 21 June, 2022.
 Before reading this section please see [the Testing FYWI PDF. ](../../pdf/project-docs/Testing%20FYWI.pdf)

 ### App Performance
+One constructive feedback mentioned about the app is the performance regarding speed.
+The issue causing this is simply how the app uses data from many external sources like the FeedFactory.
+One of the technologies that we used is called "Next.js".
+Next.js is used for rendering data and improved the performance of the application.
+However, we have not used it to its full potential due to time limitation.
+The next developer team that works on the application can make more use of this technology to improve the load times.

 ### Personalization of Routes